-A lot has changed in the SEO world.
+A lot has changed in the world of search engine optimization.

 However, certain fundamental principles remain unchanged.

-For example, targeting keywords with the sole intent of improving organic rankings no longer works, but keywords are still essential.
+For example, targeting keywords with the sole intent of improving organic rankings no longer works with search engines, but keywords are still essential.

 Beyond getting SEO juice, keywords reveal a lot more about users and what they’re struggling with.